Information for employers

 Existing qualifications will continue to be valued and recognised, but continuing professional development is important to ensure that workers stay up to date with their knowledge and skills development.
 Some upskilling of staff may be required in areas such as emerging technologies and the repair and maintenance of pre-1919 buildings.

-City & Guilds and EAL have developed this Skills for Wales website as a single source of information for these developing qualifications.
+City & Guilds and EAL have developed this Skills for Wales website as a single source of information for these qualifications.

 Be in the know by keeping an eye on this website and by signing up for news, events and qualification updates to get the information you need into your inbox.